IRS Section 179: What You Need to Know (2022)

 What Section 179 Means for Your Business

-Since the early 2000s, the limits of Section 179 and 168(k) have increased due to the effectiveness of the program.
+Since the early 2000s, the limits of Section 179 and 168(k) have increased due to the efficacy of the program.

 Modern technologies continue to help companies streamline the operational process for greater revenue and improved business sustainability.